wutka/kim1-emulator/README.md

 ## Emulation Info
 I have tried as much as possible to let the original KIM-1 ROM do all the work.
-There are two areas where I had to cheat a little.
+There are three areas where I had to cheat a little.

 First, since I can only read characters and not capture keydown/keyup events, I need a way to signal that a key is no longer pressed.
 I could